Forescout/eyeExtend-Connect/Connect-training-demo/ActionAPI/README.md

 curl example to post API call to trigger Assign to VLAN action using following paramters

  - Bearer Token
- - mac and/or ip of host
+ - mac and/or ip of the endpoint
  - 'connect_actionapi_vlan_assign' - true to enable action; false to disable action
  - 'connect_actionapi_vlan_assign_id' - VLAN Name /ID to be assigned